-101 Introduction to Media 3 credit hours
+101 Introduction to Media

 This course is a survey course in the use, effect, and construction of media.
 Topics included are theory of communication and learning, behavioral objectives, scriptwriting, and review of current media.

 102 Introduction to Video Production 3 credit hours